MFTabriz/slabcc/docs/manual.rst

 Algorithm
 ----------
 * slabcc reads the `VASP <https://www.vasp.at>`_ output files (CHGCAR and LOCPOT), and calculates the extra charge distribution and the potential due to the extra charge.
 All the input files should correspond to the same geometry.
-* The extra charge is modeled by sum of Gaussian charge distributions as:
+* The extra charge is modeled by the sum of Gaussian charge distributions as follows:

 .. math::